 NLP technologies allow chat and voice bots to be more human-like when conversing with customers.
 Businesses use chatbots to scale customer service capability and quality while keeping operational costs to a minimum.
 PubNub, which builds chatbot software, uses Amazon Comprehend to introduce localized chat functionality for its global customers.
 T-Mobile uses NLP to identify specific keywords in customers' text messages and offer personalized recommendations.
-Oklahoma State University deploys Q&A chatbot solution to address student questions using machine learning (ML) technology
+Oklahoma State University deploys a Q&A chatbot solution to address student questions using machine learning technology.

 Marketers use NLP tools like Amazon Comprehend and Amazon Lex to gain an educated perception of what customers feel toward a company's product or services.
-By scanning for specific phrases, they can gauge the customer's moods and emotions in written feedback.
+By scanning for specific phrases, they can gauge the customers' moods and emotions in written feedback.
 For example, Success KPI provides natural language processing solutions that help businesses focus on targeted areas in sentiment analysis and help contact centers derive actionable insights from call analytics.

 How does NLP work?

 Natural language processing (NLP) combines computational linguistics, machine learning, and deep learning models to process human language.